Proud to be... The Town of Millet!

 Millet continues to be active in educational and recreational programs throughout the year that are supported by numerous groups and organizations.
 Leisure activities, sport and cultural activities are available for all age groups, from preschool to seniors.

 Millet is a proud participant in the National Communities in Bloom Program since 1996 receiving recognition across Canada for its beauty, charm and friendly rural atmosphere.
-Through the dedication of volunteerism and community endeavors, Millet blooms!
+Through the dedication of volunteerism and community endeavours, Millet blooms!